 If families time date of birth or change eligibility status in response to the reform, then we would expect to see changes in the distribution of pre-determined characteristics of the parents around the reform date of April 1, 1993.
-In Table A2, we test whether these covariates are directly affected by the 1993 reform.
-We run the RD regression given by equation (7) with individual, family, and child characteristics as the dependent variable.
-As in our baseline RD results, we exclude the week immediately before and the week immediately following the reform date.
+In Appendix Table A3, we test whether these covariates are directly affected by the 1993 reform.
+We run the RD regression given by equation (6) with individual, family, and child characteristics as the dependent variable.
 It is reassuring to find that the RD estimates are close to zero and always insignificant.

-5 Results for the Coworker and Brother Networks
+5 Results for the Workplace and Family Networks